libDrive/libDrive/README.md

 ## To do list

-- Group movies of different qualities
+- ~~Group movies of different qualities~~ (not completed, removed becasue too difficult to do)
 - Allow multiple folders for one category
+- Add anilist support for Anime

 # Wiki links